 Despite this careful construction, references to intersex status have typically conflated intersex with a third sex, or have constructed intersex as an identity.
-Therefore, and in particular from the development of the Darlington Statement in 2017, we have sought protections on grounds of sex characteristics.
-Such protections have now been enacted in the ACT, Northern Territory, Queensland, Tasmania and Victoria with proposals also before the NSW Parliament.
-In 2022, Minister Tony Burke confirmed on the floor of the House of Representatives, and in a letter to us, that the government would update protections for people with innate variations of sex characteristics in the SDA and Fair Work Act from intersex status to sex characteristics.
-A copy of the letter is included in section 6.
+14 Therefore, and in particular from the development of the Darlington Statement in 2017, we have sought protections on grounds of sex characteristics.
+15 Such protections have now been enacted in the ACT, Northern Territory, Queensland, Tasmania and Victoria with proposals also before the NSW Parliament.

 Despite recognition that law reform in 2013 was not intended to create a third sex, 2013 guidelines on sex and gender published by the Attorney General's Department have unfortunately created a third gender associated with intersex traits.
-This was a perverse outcome.
+16 This was a perverse outcome.
 Additionally, the guidelines contain a contradiction: